NikitaEvs/digital_breakthrough/README.md

-# Development of a system for modeling the dependence of electricity consumption and economic indicators of the Russian Federation by territories and industries
+# Development of a system for modeling the dependence of electricity consumption and economic indicators
 Digital breakthrough hackathon final (2020) - data science part of the project

-6th place out of 25 projects in the final.
+6th place out of 25 projects in the final

 ---

 ## Demo